 Head tilt and/or turn is common with superior oblique palsy.
 The abnormal head position allows better alignment of the eyes, sometimes aiding in relief of diplopia.
 A child with a head tilt should be evaluated by an ophthalmologist for superior oblique palsy and other possible eye problems.

-Superior oblique palsy is most commonly congenital (present at birth).
+Superior oblique palsy can be congenital (present at birth) or acquired.
 Other congenital anomalies may be associated with superior oblique palsy (e.g. a misshaped skull – craniosynostosis).
-A common cause of superior oblique palsy is head trauma, including relatively minor trauma.
-A concussion or whiplash injury from a motor vehicle accident may be sufficient to cause the problem.
+A common cause of acquired superior oblique palsy is head trauma, including relatively minor trauma.
+A concussion or whiplash injury from a motor vehicle accident may be sufficient enough to cause the problem.
 Rare causes of superior oblique palsy are stroke, tumor and aneurysm.

 In cases of acquired superior oblique palsy it is important to identify and treat the underlying cause first.
 Once the cause of an acquired superior oblique palsy has been treated, the ophthalmologist will usually wait 6 months for possible spontaneous resolution of the palsy.
 During that period, diplopia can be managed with prism glasses.
 Prisms merge two images into one but do not strengthen the eye muscles.
 If prism is not effective, patching or covering one eye can alleviate the double vision.
 If the palsy does not recover over this 6 month period and if prisms are not able to adequately control the diplopia, surgery may be indicated.